 Before deploying, you took steps to make sure everything was squared away legally, financially and medically for you and your loved ones.
-Now that you’ve returned, it’s time to revisit your personal and administrative affairs.
-Review the following suggestions regarding your personal affairs to make sure all is in order upon your return.
+Now that you’ve returned, it’s time to revisit your personal and administrative affairs to make sure all is in order.

 Some of the legal documents you prepared before deployment may need to be updated, cancelled or revoked.
-For free help with these tasks, find the nearest military Legal Assistance Office using the Armed Forces Legal Assistance’s Legal Services Locator.
+For free help with these tasks, contact your installation legal services office, or use the Armed Forces Legal Services Locator.

 - Terminate powers of attorney if you no longer wish to have the designated person(s) acting on your behalf.
 Any existing powers of attorney will remain in effect until the expiration date, or until you revoke the power of attorney.
 Revocation should be in writing, signed by you in front of a notary public and delivered to the person(s) you designated as your power of attorney.

 - Review and update wills, including your living will and last will and testament, to ensure these documents still meet your needs.
-Consult an attorney or the nearest military Legal Assistance Office to make changes to wills as necessary.
+Consult an attorney or the nearest military legal services offices to make changes to wills as necessary.

-It may be helpful to revisit some of the administrative preparations that you made prior to deployment.
+It may be helpful to revisit any administrative preparations that you made prior to deployment.

-- Update your family care plan if you outlined arrangements for dependents while you were away.
-Make changes to these plans as needed and address any updates with affected loved ones.
-For help with family care plans, contact a Military and Family Support Center at an installation near you.
+- Update your family care plan if necessary.
+For help with family care plans, contact your installation Military and Family Support Center.

 - Review your Servicemember’s Group Life Insurance to ensure all information for your beneficiaries is still correct.
-Consult the nearest Legal Assistance Office or a civilian attorney to make updates if necessary.
+Consult your installation legal services office or a civilian attorney to make updates if necessary.

 - Verify information in the Defense Enrollment Eligibility Reporting System to make sure everything is current and that eligible family members can receive benefits.
 Certain life changes, like the birth of a child during deployment, may require updates in DEERS and/or through TRICARE.